Tag: Westfield Acres

 Joseph A. Alcorn

-JOSEPH A. ALCORN was born in Camden, New Jersey in February of 1919 to Mary and William Alcorn.
-He was the youngest of eight children, coming after James G., William Joseph, Rose, Marie Frances, Thomas J., Genevieve, and Rita.
-The family came to Camden some time after 1914.
-By 1918 they had settled at 906…
+Joseph A. Alcorn was born in February 1919 in Camden, New Jersey to Mary and William Alcorn.
+He was the youngest of eight children: James G., William Joseph, Rose, Marie Frances, Thomas J., Genevieve, Rita, and then Joseph.
+By 1918, the family settled at 906 North 9th Street in North Camden (near the Highland Woolen…

 • Joseph Alcorn Anecdote